-On October 6, 2017, Seven men were arrested involved in illegal activities on grounds that states Bitcoin as an unrecognized currency in Nepal.
+On October 6, 2017, Seven men were arrested involved in illegal activities on the grounds that states Bitcoin as an unrecognized currency in Nepal.
 According to the CIB task-force, these men were taken into custody after they were found guilty of engaging in Bitcoin exchange.

 DSP Jeevan Kumar Shrestha told that this was their first arrest regarding Bitcoin exchange or transmission.
-Moreover, he said that the suspects have been taken in police custody and will probably be facing around 3 years in jail.
+Moreover, he said that the suspects have been taken in police custody and will probably be facing around three years in jail.
 They are also charged with fines whereas the traded amount will be discovered after further investigation.

 The surprising fact, though is probably most people are wondering what this Bitcoin thing is.
-While many people are still confused about its existence, only a handful of people are actually informed about Bitcoin.
+While many people are still confused about its existence, only a handful of people are informed about Bitcoin.

-National Bank of Nepal must certainly know all about Bitcoin and threat it could afflict yet there’s grey space left for suspicion about if Nepal’s leaders are fully aware of the decision.
-Since the decision to ban the exchange or trading of the next possible powerful digital currency could be a huge mistake.
+National Bank of Nepal must undoubtedly know all about Bitcoin and threat it could afflict yet there’s grey space left for suspicion about if Nepal’s leaders are fully aware of the decision.
+Since the decision to ban the exchange or trading of the next possible dominant digital currency could be a huge mistake.
 Everybody should stay informed about Bitcoin because it could be the next big thing.

 According to Bitsewa,‘Nepal Rastra Bank officially declared Bitcoin illegal in Nepal taking strict measures — We worked very hard to bring this revolutionary technology to Nepal, but it turns out our government have a very different plan altogether and doesn’t want this technology in the hands of Nepalese citizen.’